Skip to content

 }

 Viewer uses webhooks to integrate with your systems for study image access.
-Webhooks allow Avara to request data from your systems.
+The Avara SDK handles webhook signature verification and event parsing automatically using the unwrap() method.

 const app = express();